 Roles and Responsibilities

-StudentsGoAbroad is committed to look after the children's right within the programs, to discribute them with the local coordinator and make sure they are understood.
+StudentsGoAbroad is committed to look after the children's rights within the programs, to distribute them with the local coordinator and make sure they are understood.

 Program Coordinator abroad:

-The program coordinator abroad are responsible to follow our child protection policy and distribute them to accordingly to the participants.
+The program coordinator abroad is responsible to follow our child protection policy and distribute them accordingly to the participants.
 They have the right to request a criminal records prior to arrival.
-If, by any reason, the criminal record cannot be provided by a participant as requested, the participant can be rejected during the placement procedure.
-StudentGoAbroad commits its partners to make proper risk assessment of the data provided by the participants.
+If for any reason, the criminal record cannot be provided by a participant as requested, the participant can be rejected during the placement procedure.
+StudentGoAbroad commits its partners to make a proper risk assessment of the data provided by the participants.

-The local coordinator are requested to check the behavior of participants in the programs and take measurements where needed.
+The local coordinator is requested to check the behavior of participants in the programs and take measurements where needed.

 Programs (host companies/organizations/institutions):